anecz17/WaterfowlProject171/README.md

 </div>

 ## Introduction
 Two major outbreaks of Highly Pathogenic Avian Influenza (HPAI) in North America (2014-15 and 2022-current) have led to the depopulation of over 90 million commercial and backyard poultry with a total economic impact of over $2 billion dollars.
 These outbreaks and other similar ones around the world demonstrate the effects that Avian Influenza viruses (AIv) can have on domestic commercial poultry.
 Since waterfowl are the primary reservoir of AIv’s, understanding waterfowl distribution and movements relative to the location of poultry is an essential component of poultry biosecurity.
 The ability to identify waterfowl presence/absence and density in close proximity to the over 44,000 commercial poultry operations in the U.S. would offer farmers and state and federal stakeholders the ability to triage biosecurity and surveillance efforts.
 Organizations like Agrinerds use various sensing datasets by the government (USGS and CDFA), industry and from the national weather surveillance radar network (NEXRAD) to quantify and model waterfowl roosting density and distribution.
 The current approach- detection of waterfowl manually - has the potential to create a new layer/method of surveillance for the U.S. poultry industry.
 One significant challenge is the manual screening of historic NEXRAD radar imagery that is used to develop regional machine learning predictive models of waterfowl distributions.
 This approach is time consuming and poorly scalable.
-The ability to automate the radar screening would result in more robust and continuously improving models and vastly help address the issue of poulty biosecurity. **Through various models, we have attempted to automatate classifying waterfowl in NEXRAD radar imagary.**
+The ability to automate the radar screening would result in more robust and continuously improving models and vastly help address the issue of poulty biosecurity. **Through various models, we have trained models to automatate classifying waterfowl presence in NEXRAD radar imagary.**

 ## Figures
 We can take a look at some figures to understand our problem a bit more.
 Firstly, let's take a look at a ```contaminated``` day.
 Below we are looking at 3 random images taking during the day and we will be exploring two variables.
 The first variable is ```correlation coefficient``` which represents how round the objects are- preciptation tends to be a lot more round than birds.
 Lastly, our second variable is ```reflectivity```, which helps us identify where objects are spatially.